Can You Sue For Future Earnings?

 - January 28, 2020

-RIVERSIDE, Calif. — Following a car accident or other personal injury claim, it often takes time to recover from injuries.
-According to a car accident lawyer in Riverside, surgically repaired injuries take, on average, 3-4 months to heal.
+Following a car accident or other personal injury claim, it often takes time to recover from injuries.
+Surgically repaired injuries take, on average, 3-4 months to heal.
 In some serious personal injury cases, the time it will take a person to recover before they’re able to return to work is unknown.
 Some injuries prevent a person from ever returning to the job they had before the accident.

-If you’ve been involved in a serious personal injury case that’s affected your ability to maintain your earning abilities, it’s important to discuss the possibility of a personal injury lawsuit with a top car accident lawyer in Riverside.
+If you’ve been involved in a serious personal injury case that’s affected your ability to maintain your earning abilities, it’s important to discuss the possibility of a personal injury lawsuit.
 In certain cases, accident victims are entitled to compensation for loss of future earnings.

 What is Future Loss of Earnings or Wages?